 Revaluations of non-financial physical assets: Full revaluations shall be made with sufficient regularity to ensure the carrying amount does not differ materially from its fair value.
 FRD 103 determines the revaluation cycle to occur every five years.
 The timetable for each department for revaluation of each class of asset is set out in Appendix A of this FRD.
-For further guidance on fair value using revaluation model, entities can refer to 'Guidance on the application of FRD 103 Non-financial physical assets.
+For further guidance on fair value using revaluation model, entities can refer to 'Guidance on the application of FRD 103 Non-financial physical assets'.

 In a financial year where a full revaluation is not required, entities are still required to conduct fair value assessments to assess whether the asset's carrying value still materially reflects its fair value.
 Fair value assessments for land and buildings are determined using separate annual indices for land and buildings supplied by Valuer-General Victoria.
-Further guidance on this can be found in the guidance note of FRD 103.